Transcreation examples: the good, the bad and the ugly

 What’s the take home message from these transcreation examples?

 The bad transcreation examples are funny.
 They make us laugh.
 But, they don’t make us want to buy.
 To sell, you need to connect with your customer.
 You need to know what moves them.
 What motivates them to make that purchase.
-And you need to tap into that in a language they understand.
-In words that get into their head.
-Words that mean something to them.
-That’s where a transcreator comes in.
-They can help you create that brand loyalty with people who don’t speak your language.
+A transcreator uses their language skills and copywriting abilities to ensure your message is effective.
+They use their understanding of marketing to offer advice on all the content and visuals as well as text.

 Want a summary of my latest articles?